VITianYash42/VITianYash42/README.md

 ### 👨‍💻 About Me

-I'm a Second Year Computer Science student on a mission to build cool things and solve problems.
+I'm a Third Year Computer Science student on a mission to build cool things and solve problems.
 I'm driven by the challenge of turning complex ideas into functional, real-world applications.
-Right now, I'm focused on strengthening my foundational skills in Data Structures & Algorithms and diving deep into web development.
+Right now, I'm focused on strengthening my foundational skills in Data Structures & Algorithms and diving deep into AI/ML.

 * 🎓 Studying **Computer Science** at **Vellore Institute of Technology, Bhopal**.
 * 🌱 Learning everything I can about **Web Development** and **Data Structures & Algorithms**.